sous-chefs/kafka/README.md

   information see below).
 * kafka.jmx\_port - JMX port for Kafka.

+## kafka
+The following attributes are used for the Kafka broker configuration and are divided into logical sections according to the official Kafka configuration.

-## Kafka broker configuration attributes
+### General broker configuration attributes
 * kafka.broker\_id - The id of the broker.
 This must be set to a unique integer for each broker.
 If not set, it will default to the machine's ip address (without the dots).